Sodium / Electrolyte Sodium

 Deficiency information View details

 Sodium deficiency from inadequate dietary intake is essentially unheard of in the modern world — most Americans consume ~3,400 mg/day, well above the 2,300 mg UL.
-Hyponatremia (serum <135 mmol/L) is the most common electrolyte disorder in clinical practice, but it's almost always caused by water excess, kidney issues, or medical conditions — NOT low salt intake.
+Hyponatremia (serum <135 mmol/L) is the most common electrolyte disorder in clinical practice, but it's almost always caused by water excess, kidney issues, or medical conditions — not low salt intake.
 The framing here is imbalance, not deficiency.

 Common symptoms